cycloptux/GiselleBot-Documentation/docs/source/modules/scheduler.rst

 Permissions for the target command will be checked when initially scheduling, and at run-time.
 Although, the actual correct formatting of the command will only be checked at run-time, so be sure to test the commands beforehand if you are not sure about their correctness.

-Limitations apply to the maximum interval of time you can set for the scheduler, and can be increased for Patreon servers.
+Limitations apply to the maximum interval of time you can set for the scheduler, and can be increased for **Premium**-enabled servers servers.
 See above.

 .. note::
     Up to **5** schedulers can be active at any time for each user within a server.
 This limitation cannot (currently) be increased.